ovity/octotree/README.md

 ## Octotree

 Browser extension (Chrome, Firefox, Opera and Safari) to show a code tree on GitHub.
 Awesome for exploring project source without having to pull every single repository to your machine.
+Available as both a free and open-source community version and a commercial premium version.

 **Features**